-How to Choose the Best Galapagos Cruise: 3 Simple Hacks to Help You Narrow Down Your Options
+How to Choose the Best Galapagos Cruise: 3 Simple Tips to Narrow Down Your Options

 With nearly 70 vessels to choose from in Galapagos, narrowing down the best Galapagos cruise might seem like a daunting task at first.
-But with a proper sense of what you want to get out of your trip, and some assistance from experts, then the answer to the question “Which is the Best Galapagos Cruise?” is actually quite simple!
+But with a proper sense of what you want to get out of your trip, as well as looking at safety during your travel, then the answer to the question “Which is the Best Galapagos Cruise?” is actually quite simple!

 We’ve identified the top 3 hacks to help you select the Best Galapagos Cruise:

 Look for Simultaneous Activities

 Does your Galapagos cruise offer a proper variety of simultaneous activities throughout each day?